Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: Introduction

 The RT-equations apply to connections of arbitrary metric signature, and in particular to solutions of the Einstein equations with arbitrary sources.
-In this paper we establish the first existence theory for the RT-equations by proving existence of solutions when $\Gamma, d\Gamma\in W^{m,p}$, $m\geq1$, $p>n$.
+In this paper we establish the first existence theory for the RT-equations by proving existence of solutions when $\Gamma, d\Gamma\in W^{m,p}$, $m\geq1$, $n<p< \infty$.
 The proof is based on a new iteration scheme which applies the linear theory of elliptic PDE's at each stage, to obtain solutions of the nonlinear RT-equations in the limit.
+The iteration scheme approximates the first two RT-equations \eqref{PDE1} and \eqref{PDE2} component-wise by Poisson equations and the third and fourth RT-equations \eqref{PDE3} - \eqref{PDE4} as Cauchy-Riemann type equations (of form $d\vec{A}=f$ and $\delta\vec{A}=g$) by replacing the unknowns on the right hand side of the RT-equations by the previous iterates; linear elliptic PDE theory applies to both equations and provided the estimates required to prove converegence, c.f.
+Section \ref{Sec_Prelim} below.
 A key insight for the proof was to augment the RT-equations by ancillary elliptic equations in order to convert the non-standard boundary condition $Curl(J)=0$, which is of neither Neumann nor Dirichlet type, into Dirichlet data for $J$ at each stage of the iteration, c.f.
 Section \ref{Sec_extended_RT}.
 By this, each iterate can be constructed by applying standard existence theorems and elliptic regularity in $L^p$ spaces for the linear Poisson equation.
 Our main existence theorem is the following:

-\begin{Thm} Assume the components of $\Gamma, d\Gamma \in W^{m,p}(\Omega)$ for $m\geq 1$, $p>n\geq2$ in some coordinate system $x$.
+\begin{Thm} Assume the components of $\Gamma, d\Gamma \in W^{m,p}(\Omega)$ for $m\geq 1$, $n<p< \infty$, $n\geq2$ in some coordinate system $x$.
 Then for each $q\in\Omega$ there exists a solution $(\Gammati,J,A)$ of the RT-equations \eqref{PDE1} - \eqref{BDD1} defined in a neighborhood $\Omega_q$ of $q$ such that $\Gammati\in W^{m+1,p}(\Omega_q),$ $J\in W^{m+1,p}(\Omega_q),$ $A\in W^{m,p}(\Omega_q)$. \end{Thm}